 Three standard views each of the vehicle and MDB together in their postcrash positions, of the struck side of the vehicle, and of the MDB face are recorded.
 Additional photographs document the postcrash positions of the driver and rear passenger dummies, as well as any paint transfer areas due to dummy contact with the vehicle or MDB.
 Once the dummies are removed from the vehicle, both seating compartment areas are photographed as a means of illustrating vehicle intrusion.
-Additional photographs are taken with the struck side with door skins removed, then again with the doors removed.
+Additional photographs are taken with the struck side doors removed.